ikem-krueger/ikem-krueger.github.io/_posts/2014-03-09-install-essential-iphone-command-line-tools.md

 tags: apple, iphone, cydia, cc by-nc-sa
 ---

-First use Cydia to install “APT” and “MTerminal”!
+First use Cydia to install “APT” and “MTerminal”.

 Then open “MTerminal”: